-First launched in 2010, the all-electric Nissan Leaf became one of the first mass-market full-EVs available for purchase.
-Nine years on, the Leaf has become the best-selling electric car in the world.
+First launched in 2010, the all-electric Nissan Leaf became one of the first mass-market full-EVs available for purchase, with everyone wondering how things like Nissan LEAF charging would work and, of course, once charged, how long was the battery really going to last?
+Safe to say, the car has more than proved its worth as, nine years on, the Leaf has become the best-selling electric car in the world.
 The original Leaf was truly a cutting edge piece of technology at the time, but it also highlighted the problem with the developing segment of electric cars.
 With an original range of 73ish miles, the Nissan Leaf couldn’t do much more than short commuting duty.

 Fast forward to February 2018, and the launch of the second-generation Nissan Leaf.
 The new Leaf debuted with a 40kWh battery pack and a 151-mile range, over double the original Leaf’s range.
 While this went a long way in solving the range anxiety problem for most, those of us who live in sprawling places like Texas still need a bit more range to feel comfortable.